How to make a barcode generator in Excel?

 You specify the two numbers in the function’s arguments.
 The RANDBETWEEN function is a great way to generate random numbers or dates in Excel.
 You can use it to generate random numbers for games, simulations, or other purposes, such as generating random barcodes:

-Once you have a column of random numbers, you can use a barcode generator Excel tool to create barcodes for each number.
-For example, some websites offer a free online barcode generator that you can use
+- Once you have a column of random numbers, you can use a barcode generator Excel tool to create barcodes for each number.
+You’ll be able to find free tools for that online.

 Use the RANDBETWEEN Excel function for generating random barcodes in Excel quickly.
-This is a helpful tool if you need to create large quantities of barcodes.
+This is a helpful function for creating large quantities of barcodes.
 Simply follow the steps above to get started.

 There are many benefits to creating barcodes in Excel.